Analyzing Constellation Brands (STZ) and Its Peers

 Constellation Brands’ competitors have higher revenue, but lower earnings than Constellation Brands.
 Constellation Brands is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of recent ratings and recommmendations for Constellation Brands and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Constellation Brands and its competitors, as provided by MarketBeat.com.

 |Sell Ratings